adiwg/mdEditor-doc/reference/import-window/import-formats.md

 The mdEditor file format is organized to optimize editing in mdEditor.
 And similar to mdEditor's screen organization, the file format stores <span class="md-panel">Metadata Records</span>, <span class="md-panel">Contacts</span>, and <span class="md-panel">Dictionaries</span> separately.
 These items are then linked to each other via the mdEditor's internal 'IDs'.
 This organization allows users to define a  <span class="md-panel">Contact</span> or <span class="md-panel">Dictionary</span> once and use it across many <span class="md-panel">Metadata Records</span>.

 The mdEditor file format keeps these internal 'IDs' when exported.
-Thus when importing an mdEditor file it can do positive item matching with items already loaded in browser cache regardless if titles or names have changed.
+Thus when importing an mdEditor file it can do positive item matching with items already loaded in browser cache regardless of whether titles or names have changed.
 This provides for a safe merge.

 When importing you are allowed to choose which <span class="md-panel">Metadata Records</span>, <span class="md-panel">Contacts</span>, and <span class="md-panel">Dictionaries</span> to import.  mdEditor will not automatically gather all <span class="md-panel">Contacts</span> and <span class="md-panel">Dictionaries</span> referenced by an imported <span class="md-panel">Metadata Record</span>.
 It is up to you to know which of your <span class="md-panel">Contacts</span> and <span class="md-panel">Dictionaries</span> to include to fully support the <span class="md-panel">Metadata Records</span> you retain after import.